iainvdw/workshop-proxy/docs/introduction.md

 The JavaScript `Proxy` is quite similar: it sits between a an object and it’s consumer.
 In other words, the `Proxy` is wrapped around an object.
 Any object, I might add. `Object`s, `Array`s, `Function`s, everything that qualifies as a JavaScript object.

 When an operation is performed on the JavaScript object, this operation is passed to the `Proxy` and handled.
-In a proxy handler, a user can choose to pass the operation through.
-Or not.
+In a proxy handler, a user can choose what to do with the operation.
+Pass it through to the intended object, or do something different with it.

 ```js
 const myObject = {